tkcarnage/changelog-generator/README.md

 - add the summarized code diff with the commit to give the llm more context (variable names, purpose of the function, etc)

+5. Add cronjob to schedule automatically the generation of changelogs

+## AI USAGE:

+Copilot
+Windsurf

 ## Contributing

 1. Fork the repository